The High School Brain on Yoga

 Like most of us, I would not want to relive my teenage years—unless I could do so knowing what I know now.
 Even so, I’ve been drawn to working with teenagers in my adult life.
 As a high school biology teacher back in my twenties and in my current role as a yoga educator in high schools, I’ve been able to pursue my passion for providing teenagers with tools for coping—tools I wish I’d had at their age.

-Four years ago, I helped the Kripalu Institute for Extraordinary Living launch a pilot research study on how yoga affects teenagers.
-To date, we’ve found that our Yoga in the Schools program does indeed have beneficial effects on students’ resilience and ability to manage anger.
-As I head into my fifth year teaching yoga in a high school setting, I’m confident that I’m providing students with the wisdom and tools to help them navigate their teenage years in healthier, more skillful ways.
+Working with our partners at Harvard Medical School and Brigham and Women's Hospital, the Kripalu Institute for Extraordinary Living researches how yoga affects teenagers, and we’ve found that our Yoga in the Schools program does indeed have beneficial effects on students’ resilience and ability to manage anger.
+I’m confident that I’m providing students with the wisdom and tools to help them navigate their teenage years in healthier, more skillful ways.

 Parents, educators, and kids themselves often can’t quite figure out teenage behavior.
 It was long thought that hormones running amok caused teens’ mystifying behaviors and attitudes.
 However, new research in neurobiology has challenged that theory and places the onus squarely on the fact that the teenage brain is still very much under construction.
 It turns out that the brain is the last organ to fully mature—it develops well into our twenties.